 Mackenzie Wartenberger is in her fourth season as an assistant track and cross country coach.

-Wartenberger helped direct Utah to team appearances at the NCAA Cross Country Championships in 2015 and ’16 with the team placing 20th during its second appearance.
-Utah has had five athletes earn eight all-region honors over the last three seasons.
+Wartenberger helped direct Utah to team appearances at the NCAA Cross Country Championships in 2015 and '16 with the team placing 20th during its second appearance.
+Utah has had five athletes earn nine all-region honors over the last four seasons.